-M.A., in Art with a sequence in Visual Culture; M.S. in Art with sequences in Art Education or Art Education plus Initial Licensure; M.F.A. in Art.
+M.A., in Art with a sequence in Visual Culture; M.S. in Art with sequence in Art Education; M.F.A. in Art.

 Art Program

 Degree Offered: M.A, M.S.

 All master's degree programs require a minimum of 50 percent of the non-thesis credit hours applied to the degree to be 400-level courses or above.